Affiliate Faculty

 European women’s history, women in early modern England, never-married women, women, work, and investment

-Tammy Henderson, Lecturer, Africana Studies
+Tammy Henderson, Senior Lecturer, Africana Studies

 Black motherhood, Black girlhood, Black women and reproductive rights, and the Family Medical Leave Act

-Aubrey Jackson Soller, Assistant Professor, Sociology
+Aubrey Jackson Soller, Associate Professor, Sociology

 Social phenomena related to intimate partner violence, abortion, adolescent health-risk behaviors, and the neighborhood context

-Lindsay Johnson, Lecturer, Music
+Lindsay Johnson, Senior Lecturer, Music

 17th-century convent music; sacred eroticism; performed embodiment; the experience of the listener; sexuality, race, and politics in US American music of the 1960s and 1970s